broken-byte/HR_test_environment_with_solutions/readMe.md

 The repo is divided up into different topics from data structures & algorithms,i.e., sorting, arrays, greedy algorithms, etc. (not including the test_utilities directory)

 It is further divided into easy, medium, hard, and advanced problem sets for each topic.

+The repo is FURTHER divided into the problems themselves, which are further divided into:
+- test_resources
+- brute_force.py
+- optimal.py
+- (sometimes) hacker_rank_submission.py
+- readMe.md
+- (sometimes) some pngs for the readMe when I need it

+I specify the problem in the readMe, store the test data in test_resources, sometimes have a final formatted solution for the hacker rank IDE if Hacker Rank is picky with the solution, and have my regular solutions in the two .py files:

+- brute_force.py:
+Has the brunt solution that likely doesn't meet the time complexity requirements but DOES meet the functionality requirements.

+2. optimal.py:
+Meets both the time complexity requirements AND the functionality requirements.

+If there's only one or the other, it means I either solved it completely with the brute force attempt, OR I didn't solve it on my own and got some help.
+I'll specify in the respective readMe's of each problem :)

 Some problems from the HackerRank Interview Prep Kit are omitted from here since they were either:
 1. Too easy to warrant a full test suite + file structure and were solved